AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <br>

 > **NOTE**
 > This page was updated to use DECIPHER for taxonomy assignment and SILVA v138 as the reference in the code (when it initially used dada2's `assign_taxonomy()` function with SILVA v132), but the rest of the following document images and example outputs have not be updated yet.
 There were some big (much needed) changes in taxonomy due to SILVA switching to using the [GTDB](https://gtdb.ecogenomic.org/){:target="_blank"}.
-So if you are running through this and see any taxonomic discrepencies compared to what is below, that is why 🙂
+So if you are running through this and see any taxonomic discrepencies compared to what is below, that is why, and it is nothing to worry about 🙂

 # Removing likely contaminants
 In the now-more-outdated [USEARCH/VSEARCH example workflow](/amplicon/workflow_ex){:target="_blank"}, I demonstrated one way to [remove likely contaminant sequences](/amplicon/workflow_ex#treatment-of-blanks){:target="_blank"} using "blanks" (samples run through the entire extraction and sequencing process that never had any DNA added to them).
 Now, in addition to DADA2, [@bejcal](https://twitter.com/bejcal){:target="_blank"} et al. have also created a stellar program for removing contaminants based on incorporated blanks called [decontam](https://github.com/benjjneb/decontam){:target="_blank"} (Nicole Davis et al. [publication here](https://doi.org/10.1186/s40168-018-0605-2){:target="_blank"}).
 As usual, they also have provided excellent documentation and have a [vignette here](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html){:target="_blank"} showing an example of doing this from a [phyloseq](https://joey711.github.io/phyloseq/){:target="_blank"} object and discussing the various ways their program can be implemented (such as incorporating DNA concentrations if available).
 Here, we will apply it without DNA concentrations – using prevalence of ASVs in the incorporated blanks – starting from our count table generated above without having a phyloseq object.
 There are instructions to install decontam [here](https://github.com/benjjneb/decontam#installation){:target="_blank"} if you are working on your own system rather than in the Binder for this page.